 any premium services the ESP may be authorized to receive upon completion of Benchmark C.

+indicates for Benchmark A on the VR1845B or service authorization when the services can be provided remotely, or in a setting where the trainer and customer are in the same location, or using a combination of both methods;

+indicates for Benchmarks B and C on the VR1845B or service authorization whether the visits can be done in person and/or remotely at or away from the customer’s jobsite.

 prints both forms for required signatures from the VR counselor, job placement specialist, and the customer;

 ensures that VR staff will send the service authorization and electronically fillable forms to the job placement specialist so the forms can be completed with the updated status required for invoicing;